cx-cloud-101/speedtest-workshop/gcp/writing-all-the-events.md

 Getting Started
 ---------------
 ### Setup
-1. Create pubsub topic gcloud pubsub topics create speedtest
+1. If you've not already done so, create a pubsub topic `gcloud pubsub topics create speedtest`
 1. Create a BigQuery dataset named `speedtest`
 1. Create a table in the created dataset using either the suggested schema or your own